visuddhi/UnivariateDensityEstimate.jl/README.md

     end
 end
 ```
-We plot the estimated density functions and we see when no combinatorial constraints are imposed, the estimated density is close to the empirical denstiy; and when we contrain the number of modes, the estimated density become more regular (less significant modes are eliminated).
+We plot the estimated density functions and we see when no combinatorial constraints are imposed, the estimated density is close to the empirical denstiy; and when we constrain the number of modes, the estimated density become more regular (less significant modes are eliminated).

 ```julia
 plot(x,val_MD_0,label="MD pdf (k=0)")